Find Grad Schools

 Operations Analysis: Analyzing needs and product requirements to create a design.

 There were about 162,900 jobs for Web Developer in 2016 (in the United States).
 New jobs are being produced at a rate of 14.9% which is above the national average.
 The Bureau of Labor Statistics predicts 24,300 new jobs for Web Developer by 2026.
-The BLS estimates 14,600 yearly job openings in this field.
+There will be an estimated 14,600 positions for Web Developer per year.

 undefined